 Conclusion

-Stating that above-mentioned resources are best Node.js books/tutorials is quite pretentious.
-And I encourage you to not measure yourself by any of such kind of lists.
+Stating that the above-mentioned resources are the best Node.js books/tutorials is quite pretentious.
+And I encourage you not to measure yourself by any of such kind of lists.
 What fits one person may not fit another person.
 Some of us comfort themselves in learning with books, some need visuals.
 But we all obviously need to practice.
 So keep searching and finding the best way you learn things.